dmeybohm/wisdom-chess/README.md

 interface and a Qt interface.
 If your CMake doesn't find Qt, or you don't provide the `QTDIR` variable to it, then only the command line interface will be built.
 It's located in an executable called `chess`.
-The Qt interface is in an application titled `appWisdomChessQtQml.exe` or `appWisdomQtQml.app`.
-The command-line interface is meant more for debugging, and doesn't have a help command yet.
+The Qt interface is in an application titled `WisdomChessQml.exe` `WisdomQtQml.app`.
+The command-line interface is called `wisdom-chess-console` for debugging, and doesn't have a help command yet.

 You can configure things by clicking on the hamburger menu in the